Chap Hop and Cheese18 November 2022

-Last September, a team of researchers from the Bern University of Arts played different musical genres to cheese for a 6-month period.
-Their findings suggested that Hip-hop gave the cheese an especially funky flavour.
+In 2019 Swiss cheesemaker Beat Wampfler and a team of researchers from the Bern University of Arts played different musical genres to cheese for a 6-month period and found that hip-hop gave the cheese an especially funky flavour.

 Thomas Benjamin Wild Esq